CEF Lead Executives

 Highlights

-- Generated 85% of mill energy from renewable carbon-neutral biomass residuals rather than fossil fuels in 2023.
+- Generated 86% of mill energy from renewable, carbon-neutral biomass residuals rather than fossil fuels in 2024.

-- Certified 63% of globally sourced fiber to Forest Stewardship Council (FSC) and/or Programme for the Endorsement of Forest Certification (PEFC) standards.
+- Certified 54% of globally sourced fiber to Forest Stewardship Council (FSC) and/or Programme for the Endorsement of Forest Certification (PEFC) standards and 100% complied with the FSC Controlled Wood standard.

-- Conserved, enhanced or restored over 37,000 acres of forestland in all company regions.
+- Conserved, enhanced or restored over 41,000 acres of forestland in Sylvamo regions as of 2024.

-- Invested $4.1 million globally with strategic partners to support environmental and social initiatives.
+- In 2024, invested $5 million with strategic partners to support environmental and social initiatives.

 Recent News